byinarie/Zirconium/README.md

 corner of the screen.

-Once ZIRCONIUM has completed its' scan, you will find a .txt file on your desktop labeled "ZIRCONIUM-Info.txt" that contains any information the application has found, including possible compromise, bad filepaths, etc.
+Once ZIRCONIUM has completed its scan, you will find a .txt file on your desktop labeled "ZIRCONIUM-Info.txt" that contains any information the application has found, including possible compromise, bad filepaths, etc.